So, if your response rates are below average, you do need to stress because the average isn’t impressive. I look at 7 easy hacks to buck the trend.

 It’s far cheaper and quicker than anything other than a tweet – and has more depth, credibility and longevity.
 It’s also up with White Papers for influence.

 Once you’ve decided on your ideal customers and how to position your company and offering, every blog post must speak to them specifically.
 It’s a way of filtering your ideas so they’ll resonate and engage your audience.
 Then, all you have to do is distribute them to where you know your audience will read them.

 As SmartSec, you’d modify your blog to focus on the security space in Australia so, for instance, an alarming statistic on cyber security risk from the head of ASIO might be a good seed for your next post.

 If your offer, web content, resources and emails are general (imprecise), you’ll resonate with fewer contacts and have to attract a whole lot more to find the right Best Fit Buyers to become customers.
 That means you’ll need a very big database to eventually gain the same value of business.

 Conversely, if you target every step (precise), every visitor, opt-in, download or email response has a higher chance of being a good fit – so you’ll need fewer of them to make the same amount of profit.

 That also means fewer campaigns, fewer sales people, fewer sales engineers and overall fewer dollars spent to make more profit.
 That’s the power of Pareto.

-Contact us if you’d like to know more about how Precision Technology Marketing works.
+Contact us if you’d like to know more about how Precision b2b tech marketing works.